cwallacebailey/Django-SouthWest-Walkers/README.md

 I used the Kanban board from GitHub for this process, splitting user stories into a number of "epics" and linked each story to its related "epic".
 I manually toggled the priority offline so I could see the must-haves, should-haves, nice-to-have and not happening.
 Ticket priority would vary in "sprints" and I tried my best to stick to these, in one noted moment I failed and ran out of time to add it, this is the ability to respond to comments mentioned in my README.
 As it was a nice-to-have I dropped the process due to time constraints.

 Agile working is obviously effective however I found it a challenge to both be learning on the go and to work as a single-person team.
 I tried to make it a habit to stop after each sprint to evaluate the MVP and re-prioritize the tasks if required.
-This would depend on how necessary each function wasfor the releasable product, generating a sort of "time" to "how necessary a feature was" ratio.
+This would depend on how necessary each function was for the releasable product, generating a sort of "time" to "how necessary a feature was" ratio.

 ## Technologies Used